-This easy chocolate pot de creme recipe is one of my favorite Valentine's dessert recipes.
+This easy chocolate pot de crème recipe is one of my favorite Valentine's dessert recipes, especially if I'm celebrating with a little dinner party.

 There are a few truths in life and in cooking.